Shourya31102006/advanced-fitness-advisor/README.md

+#please note that the dataset in the code is modified.

 •	Context:
 Overweight and obesity are emerging health problems in India not only in cities but now increasing rapidly in rural areas as well.
 Overweight and obesity kills more people than underweight and act as a predisposing factor for non-communicable diseases.